 The research team staff calculated descriptive statistics to provide an overview of the characteristics of the ECE provider workforce, aspects of the settings in which they work, providers’ perceptions of their work lives and well-being, and providers’ perceptions of barriers to higher education and professional development.
-NORC researchers further developed linear regression models to identify factors that predict turnover, early educator well-being indices, and early educators’ intentions to stay in or to leave their jobs
+NORC further developed linear regression models to identify factors that predict turnover, early educator well-being indices, and early educators’ intentions to keep or leave their jobs.

-- Approximately 62% of directors, 54% of lead teachers, and 26% of family child care providers had at least a bachelor’s degree.
+- Approximately 62 percent of directors, 54 percent of lead teachers, and 26 percent of family child care providers had at least a bachelor’s degree.

 - Centers that enrolled children receiving Colorado Child Care Assistance Program subsidies were more likely to employ non-degreed teachers than centers that did not enroll children.

-- Turnover rates varied by job roles and ranged from 16% to 40%, with the highest levels of turnover in paraprofessional roles and in community-based and Head Start programs.
+- Turnover rates varied by job role and ranged from 16 percent to 40 percent, with the highest turnover in paraprofessional roles and in community-based and Head Start programs.

-- Low morale among teachers, excessive paperwork, a punitive work environment, and large staff-to-child ratios predicted greater occupational burnout among teachers.
+- Low teacher morale, excessive paperwork, a punitive work environment, and large staff-to-child ratios predicted greater occupational burnout among teachers.

-- Having more collaborative leadership, higher wages, and more workplace benefits predicted teachers’ intentions to remain in their jobs.
+- More collaborative leadership, higher wages, and more workplace benefits predicted teachers’ intentions to remain in their jobs.

 The findings provided much-needed information about the state of the ECE workforce in Colorado and can help Colorado policymakers develop policies and infrastructure to promote a well-prepared, well-supported, and thriving ECE workforce.